dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 ## Descriptive Statistics
 Descriptive statistics involves the use of ***measures of central tendency*** and ***measures of dispersion*** to gain knowledge and also probably make decisions about data.
 ## Measures of Central Tendency
-Measures of central tendency are the mean, meadian and mode - they return a single value as the center point of the data (Bob and Fatma 2016, p.50)[1].
+Measures of central tendency are the mean, meadian and mode - they return the summary of a data with just a single value.
 They are very easy to calculate with data analytic tools, like spreadsheets(Google sheet and Microsoft Excel Sheet), python and R especially with large data.
 But in this write up, I'm going to do them the traditional way.
 ## Mean
 It's the average; calculated by adding all the observations and dividing by the total number of observations.
 So, from the [Cummulative Frequency Distribution](#cummulative-frequency-distribution) table above, $`\ mean = 236/7`$ which is  $`\simeq 34`$.